cgupta3131/Sem7/CS431_ProgrammingLab/Assignment 1/Task2/README.md

     java evalsystem/EvaluationSystem < ./Resources/input.txt

-- Whenver the input presses 2(UpdateAllData), we can see that three files will be generated in AllData directory.
+- Whenver the input presses 2(UpdateAllData), we can see that three files will be generated in the current directory.
 - SortedName.txt : Contains all the students and their marks sorted by their Name.
 - SortedRoll.txt : Contains all the students and their marks sorted by their Roll Number.
 - UnSorted.txt   : Contains all the students and their marks in unsorted manner.